These blog posts are collected into Categories, which may make navigating topics easier!

 Multiarch, multi distro packaging in Debian land with sbuild & zfs

 As mentioned before, I use sbuild and gbp to build packages for debian.
 Since I first started out, this has developed some and now runs on a different machine and uses zfs!
 I’ve been building a private repo for our packet radio project to ensure that users on Raspberry Pi and other platforms have the most recent code backported.
-It’s very frustrating as a user (and as one of the more experienced heads in the community) for people to be approaching a task with software that’s 3+ years out of date at this time. …
+It’s very frustrating as a user (and as one of the more experienced heads in the community) for people to be approaching a task with software that’s 3+ years out of date at this time.
+I believe Raspi Foundation are, at the time of writing, about to release a new revision of their OS.
+This’ll be great for users but it makes things a moving target for me! …

 Posted on